ci1xgk/Fellowship_Webpage/README.md

 - Further apply/expand the deterministic model formulation for informing on the statistics of uncertainty propagations due to uncertain inputs in an entirely compatible framework.

+### 4. The team and collaborators
+The current team involves researchers working at the interface between applied mathematics, hydraulic modelling and science fields, which include the following people:
+- Georges Kesserwani, Research Fellow at the University of Sheffield
+- James Shaw, Research Associate at the University of Sheffield
+- Mohammad Kazem Sharifian, PhD student at the University of Tabriz
+- Janice Lynn Agoy, PhD student at the University of Sheffield
+- Mohammad Shirvani, PhD student at the University of Sheffield

+We are happy that the following scientists have agreed to serve on our steering committee and to provide scientific guidance:
+- Jennifer Ryan, University of East Anglia
+- Chris Keylock, Loughborough University
+- Paul Bates, University of Bristol
+- Onno Bokhove, University of Leeds
+- Domenico Bau, University of Sheffield

 To be continued: GK to use the contents from the [Google doc](https://docs.google.com/document/d/1wXB-lJQIKtMC3P3qBuzorbjYouuPyWGpLnPsVcanCdM/edit) to get started on the page.